felrock/harmonic-converge-cpp/README.md

 ## How fast does the harmonic series converge

-Software inspired by A blog post by  Nick Higham

 I found this really interesting blog post by Nick Higham when I was googling about the difference between binary fp16 and bfloat16.
 So I made a cpp code example to test it locally.